jboss-integration/fuse-bxms-integ/quickstarts/jbpm-workitems-camel/ReadMe.md

 EAP
 ----------
+If installers have been previously installed on EAP skips the steps 1-4

+1. Download Jboss EAP 6.4 or upper

+2. Install them over your EAP instance:

+           java -jar fuse-eap-installer.jar ${eap.home}

+3. Install the kie eap installer:

+        java -jar kie-eap-installer.jar ${eap.home}

+4. Install the fuse-integration installer:

+        java -jar fuse-integration-eap-installer-${version.fuse.bxms-integration}.jar ${eap.home}

-1. Start EAP in standalone mode:
+5. Start EAP in standalone mode:

         ${AS}/bin/standalone.sh

-2. Build and deploy the Quickstart :
+6. Build and deploy the Quickstart :

         mvn install -Pdeploy

-3. Make an Http Get Request:
+7. Make an Http Get Request:

         mvn exec:java -Peap

-4. Check the output.
+8. Check the output.
 See output at the end of the document.
 The output is placed on /tmp directory and also is displayed as the output of the previous maven command;

-5. Undeploy the quickstart:
+9. Undeploy the quickstart:

         mvn clean -Pdeploy